ZikunLyu/MambaForever/java.md

 ### Java Virtual Machine
 #### What is Java Virtual Machine?
-- JVM(Java Virtual Machine) acts as a run-time engine to run Java applications.
+Java Virtual Machine (JVM) is a engine that provides runtime environment to drive the Java Code or applications.
+It converts Java bytecode into machines language.
+JVM is a part of Java Run Environment (JRE).
+In other programming languages, the compiler produces machine code for a particular system.
+However, Java compiler produces code for a Virtual Machine known as Java Virtual Machine.

 - JVM is the one that actually calls the main method present in a java code.
-- JVM is a part of JRE(Java Runtime Environment).

 Java applications are called WORA (Write Once Run Anywhere).
 This means a programmer can develop Java code on one system and can expect it to run on any other Java enabled system without any adjustment.
 This is all possible because of JVM.